ghodgin/space-launch/README.md

 With these columns in mind all I wanted from the dataset was how many launches occured on or near the fall of the Soviet Union, separated by the individual organizations that launched.

+Originally, cleaning the data only took a little bit of effort.
+I started by dropping the first two unnamed columns that provided no value to the dataset.
+Then, I noticed the 'Datum' column was a string value with the dates including the date and time down to the minute of each launch.
+My first thought was to clean this column by only taking

 Overall, the dataset itself was not cluttered and did not have any major cleaning required.
 The biggest hurdle was changing the 'Datum' column into a more useful pandas datetime object.

 There were no outliers in this dataset.